olivermel/imcs-el6-rpm/README.md

     1. The repo is cloned into a local sandbox
     2. Run "vagrant up" to build the VM.
     3. Run "vagrant ssh" to connect to VM.
-    4. Run rpmbuild -ba SPECS/imcs.spec --define 'pg_dir /usr/pgsql-9.5' --define 'suffix 95'  to build the imcs rpm package.
+    4. Run rpmbuild -ba SPECS/imcs.spec --define 'pg_dir /usr/pgsql-9.5' --define '_suffix 95'  to build the imcs rpm package.

     Please note: "pg_dir" must be available in your environment path